• Home

 Find the link to Loyola Press' Reclaiming the Fire presentation here: HERE

-Explore ideas for evangelization with these resources from the Diocesan Library
+Explore ideas for evangelization with these selected resources

 Living and Learning with Jesus: Reflections, Activities, and Prayers for Forming Joyful Disciples